ircv3/ircv3-specifications/extensions/message-ids.md

 When using timestamps, make sure they're correctly synchronised using NTP or similar.

+Networks might also consider the risk of collisions when there's a chance of merging with another network in future, and choose an appropriately resistant ID format.

 Although clients are required to treat IDs as case sensitive opaque values, servers might still choose a case insensitive ID format internally.

 ## Client implementation considerations